 Derived from another naturally occurring amino acid, it's standardized to 98% pure L-Theanine.
 It's completely caffeine-free, unlike regular green tea.

-Two More Outstanding Adaptogen Herbs…
+2 More Outstanding Adaptogen Herbs…

 Adaptogens are agents that can help your pet's body adapt to physical, chemical, and environmental stress.